Edible-o7/UIP-project/README.md

-Here is the ERD of the project (As of assignment 1):
+Here is the ERD of the project (As of the midterm):

 ![ProjectERD](/public/images/UIP-Project-ERD.png)